gbif/analytics/README.md

 - rsync the reports to `root@analytics-files.gbif-uat.org:/var/www/html/analytics-files/`

 ### Steps to deploy to production
-- rsync the CSVs and figures to `root@analytics-files.gbif.org:/var/www/html/analytics-files/` `rsync -avn report/ root@analytics-files.gbif.org:/var/www/html/analytics-files/`
+- rsync the CSVs, GeoTIFFs, figures and maps to `root@analytics-files.gbif.org:/var/www/html/analytics-files/` `rsync -avn report/ root@analytics-files.gbif.org:/var/www/html/analytics-files/`
-- Clear the Thumbor caches, see the [flush_analytics_urls](https://github.com/gbif/infrastructure/blob/master/roles/gbif.thumbor/files/flush_analytics_urls) script on the Thumbor server.
 - rsync the reports to `root@analytics-files.gbif.org:/var/www/html/analytics-files/`
 - Check https://www.gbif.org/analytics, write an email to staff@gbif.org giving heads up on the new data, and accept the many accolades due your outstanding achievement in the field of excellence!
 - Archive the new analytics.
 The old analytics files have been used several times by the communications team: